Rock 'n' Roll Rumble: Format

 The Rumble in its current form begins in April with six preliminary rounds of 24 total bands, as selected by Anngelle Wood.
 Through 2017, the prelims took place on Sunday through Tuesday and Thursday through Saturday, with Wednesday as a traditional "Day of Rest"; beginning in 2019, the prelims were split over two consecutive weekends.
 Each night, four bands play a 30-minute set and are judged by a rotating selection of representatives from the Boston music industry.
 A winner is announced at the end of the night.

 Each night's winner moves on to the semi-finals the following weekend, with two wildcard bands rounding out the top 8.
 The two semi-final winners are joined by one wildcard band for the final round the week after that.
 A special guest, often a national touring band or a previous Rumble participant, headlines the finals while the judges come to their final decision.

 Prizes include cash, studio time, legal services, album production, bragging rights, and more.
 A ceremonial tiara is also passed from the previous year's winning act to the newly crowned champion.

 Eligibility

-While no band applies to play the Rumble, there are certain requirements for consideration.
+As a courtesy to the music community, Rock & Roll Rumble host and organizer, Anngelle Wood, does provide a way for bands to submit for consideration.
+Certain requirements for consideration do apply.
 They include, but are not limited to: